-You are recredentialed at least every three (3) years.
+All providers are re-credentialed at least every 3 years.
 All NCQA, federal and state requirements are re-verified.
 Documentation received is presented to the Professional Review Committee for review and consideration.
 The Provider Services Agreement stipulates automatic yearly renewal.
-You must forward to us on an annual basis a current photocopy of his or her yearly state license renewal and malpractice insurance.
+You must forward to us, on an annual basis, a current photocopy of your yearly state license renewal and malpractice insurance.
 Failure to provide updated information may affect claims payments.
 Membership in good standing is re-confirmed.